madsbv/nix/nixos-install/INSTALL.md

 Then use NixOS-anywhere for the actual install, and `nixos-rebuild switch` with the `--target-host root@<ip>` option to deploy flake output remotely.

+Another thought: NixOS has system.autoUpgrade.flake which allows for pointing to a github repo for the flake to build, for example.
+We could in principle make our configs public and transition from install image this way, or even just pull the final config directly from github for the initial install, without any hard coding in the install image.
+Debugging would be harder though.
+We could then even build CI in with Github actions, and run autoUpgrade in the final config as well with flake input updates run in Github CI too.

 ### Plan of attack

 1. ~~Get VM install script fully working, without any of the fancy tools above.
 Don't worry about automatically transferring configuration files or scripts, that will be solved by nixos-generators later.~~